Your money-making expert. Financial journalist, TV and radio personality.

-The power of the group is a common theme in human history, and when it comes to finance it pays to be more than personal with collective purchasing.
+The power of the group is a common theme in human history.
+When it comes to finance, it pays to be more than personal with collective purchasing.

-Collective purchasing can be a win-win for both the buyer and seller, meaning that the consumer can secure a great deal while the business sells more volume and increases its customer base.
+Collective purchasing can be a win-win for both the buyer and seller.
+It means that the consumer can secure a great deal while the business sells more volume.

-Read our tips for making the most of group spending power on goods and services where you may be paying a high price for going solo.
+Read our tips for making the most of group spending on goods and services where you may be paying more for going solo.